Marusyk/grok.net/README.md

 The `SYNTAX` is the name of [the pattern](https://raw.githubusercontent.com/logstash-plugins/logstash-patterns-core/main/patterns/grok-patterns) that will match your text. `SEMANTIC` is the key.

-For example, `3.44` will be matched by the `NUMBER` pattern and `55.3.244.1` will be matched by the `IP` pattern. `3.44` could be the duration of an event, so you could call it simply `duration`.
+For example, `3.44` will be matched by the `NUMBER` pattern, and `55.3.244.1` will be matched by the `IP` pattern. `3.44` could be the duration of an event, so you could call it simply `duration`.
 Further, a string `55.3.244.1` might identify the `client` making a request.
 For the above example, your grok filter would look something like this:

 ```text
 %{NUMBER:duration} %{IP:client}
 ```

-Examples: With that idea of a syntax and semantic, we can pull out useful fields from a sample log like this fictional http request log:
+Examples: With that idea of syntax and semantics, we can pull out useful fields from a sample log like this fictional HTTP request log:

 ```text
 55.3.244.1 GET /index.html 15824 0.043